 Read this next: 5 Celeb-Approved Winter Layering Hacks

-Blame Realisation Par’s irresistibly sexy slip-style skirt: We were powerless against leopard print this year.
+Blame Realisation Par’s irresistibly sexy slip-style skirt: We were powerless against leopard print in 2019.
 Personally, we can’t get enough of the safari staple, which is a neutral in our books.
 But when you spot (pun intended!) your favourite feline statement-maker on racks on racks on racks at the mall, it’s time to try on a new safari print.

 When the ongoing 1990s revival is showing no signs of slowing down, nothing is sacred.
 This year, chunky sneakers were no exception.
 The statement shoe stomped its way to the top with releases from brands like Fila, Sketchers and even Gucci.
 If you’re old enough to remember Jenny McCarthy’s Candies ads, then the thought of wearing a super chunky sneaker is enough to make you queasy.
 Paying four figures for a designer take on the trend?
 Positively nauseating.